obsidianmd/obsidian-help/en/How to/Use callouts.md

 We choose the syntax because:

-- it falls back to blockquotes in unsupported markdown renderers
+- it falls back to blockquotes in unsupported Markdown renderers
 - it parses all Markdown, including links, embeds, etc.
 - it recognizes [[Internal links]], and shows up in [[Backlinks]], [[Outgoing links]], and [[Graph view]]
 - the spellchecker can spellcheck it.